Jeanne Marrazzo

-Jeanne M. Marrazzo is an American infectious diseases specialist.
-She is the director of the University of Alabama School of Medicine Division of Infectious Diseases and focuses on prevention of HIV infection using biomedical interventions.
-Marrazzo is also a fellow of the American College of Physicians and Infectious Disease Society of America.
+Jeanne Marisa Marrazzo is an American physician-scientist and infectious diseases specialist.
+She was the director of the University of Alabama at Birmingham School of Medicine Division of Infectious Diseases and focused on prevention of HIV infection using biomedical interventions.
+Marrazzo is a fellow of the American College of Physicians and Infectious Disease Society of America.
+On August 2, 2023 Lawrence A. Tabak, acting director for the National Institutes of Health (NIH), named Jeanne M. Marrazzo as the 6th director of NIH’s National Institute of Allergy and Infectious Diseases.

-Early life
+Early life and education

-Growing up in Dunmore, Pennsylvania, Marrazzo chose to get into a career with medicine because her mother was a nurse and her role model.
-She earned her undergraduate degree in biology from Radcliffe College and her medical degree from Jefferson Medical College.
+Growing up in Dunmore, Pennsylvania, Marrazzo chose to get into a career in medicine because her mother was a nurse and her role model.
+She earned her undergraduate degree in biology from Radcliffe College and her medical degree from Jefferson Medical College at Thomas Jefferson University.
 Marrazzo later completed residency training and chief residency in internal medicine at Yale-New Haven Hospital.

 Career

 Marrazzo joined the faculty at the University of Washington School of Medicine in 1995.
 While there, she co-founded the Lesbian/Bisexual Women’s Health Study with nurse practitioner Kathleen Stine after noticing an unusual number of middle-aged women had abnormal Pap smears.
 The results of their findings secured them funding from the National Institute of Allergy and Infectious Diseases (NIAID) to investigate the prevalence and routes of transmission of various STDs among lesbian and bisexual women.
 This led to a co-authored study titled Pap Smear Screening and Prevalence of Genital Human Papillomavirus Infection in Women Who Have Sex with Women, which found that out of 300 women in the Seattle area, 13 percent tested positive for HPV and 4 percent had pre-cancerous changes on a Pap test.
 The following year, she was elected a Fellow of the American College of Physicians.